fdazen/fda-documentation/rates_set_up.md

 ##**Rates Set-Up**

-There are different ways you can create and operate on a rate.
+There are different ways you can create and operate on a rate in Frontdesk Anywhere, but before starting it would be good to spend a few words on our terminology: this will make you become more familiar with the instructions written below.

+A **Rate Class** is the heart of your rate configuration: from here you can define the type of rate you want to create, decide the channels on which it is to be distributed, apply taxes, and create _Season Periods_.

+A **Season Period** is the area of the Rate Class where you place the actual price for your rooms and charges for extra occupancy.
+As the name suggests, Season Periods are intended to be used to set up rates for extended periods of time, like for high/low season.
+You will still be able to change the price on a daily basis by using the _Daily Rate Grid_.

+The **Daily Rate Grid** is where you can view and perform adjustments on the rate for any day of the year.

+##**Rate Classes**

 Although the system comes with a couple of rates already built-in, it will be good to start by creating a brand new rate.

  - In the Admin Settings, click on the blue link **Rate Classes** under section _Rates_ and click on the blue button _NEW_ at the bottom of the page: